Mili Kuruvilla-Dugdale, PhD

 Biography

 Mili Kuruvilla-Dugdale directs the Speech Perception and Kinematics (SPeaK) Lab.
-Her research focuses on articulatory motor performance in neurodegenerative diseases, with the goal of developing more sensitive speech assessments.
+Her research focuses on the articulatory mechanisms that contribute to speech loss in neurodegenerative diseases with the goal of developing more sensitive motor speech assessments, supporting the SLP clinical degree program.
+Another area of research investigates the psychophysical and psychometric properties of auditory perceptual methods used in assessment.
 She and her collaborators are also working on innovative systems to accurately track tongue dysfunction and build personalized electronic voices for individuals with progressive speech loss.
 Her research is funded by the National Institute on Deafness and Other Communication Disorders.

-• CSD 3187: Experiential Learning: Community Engagement Through Communication and Literacy Programs
+• CSD:4030 Experiential Learning: Community Engagement Through Communication and Literacy Programs

 • NIDCD R21 Generating Personalized Synthetic Speech for Progressive Dysarthria Using Severity-Appropriate Adaptation Strategies for Neural Text-to-Speech and Voice Conversion